-- (4) Prepare a firm seedbed for all planting methods: - (a) If the land was in soybeans, no additional tillage is required.
+- (4) A seed mix different from the one provided below may be required when re-seeding disturbed areas within CRP contract limits. - (5) Prepare a firm seedbed for all planting methods: - (a) If the land was in soybeans, no additional tillage is required.
 If the land was in corn or other vegetation, till all areas to be seeded by disking or other approved methods; thoroughly loosen and pulverize the soil to a depth of three (3) inches.
 This may require multiple passes of the disk or other approved equipment.
 If the land was used for pasture and has a smooth surface, the preparation in non-disturbed areas to be seeded shall include mowing any vegetation taller than 12 inches and applying a burn down herbicide, such as glyphosate, at the labeled rates to emergent growth 2 to 4 weeks after mowing.
 After the vegetation has died, the area shall be disked as needed to thoroughly loosen and pulverize the soil to a depth of three (3) inches.
 If emergent growth occurs again prior to seeding, the area shall receive a second application of herbicide.
 Seeding shall not occur until the existing vegetation has died.
-If the pasture has a rough surface that would negatively impact the seeding, the area shall be thoroughly disked and the cultipacked prior to seeding. - (b) After the disking operation, and prior to seed application, firm the seedbed with a cultipacker or similar piece of equipment. - (5) Fertilizer shall be applied on the entire seeding area at the following rate:(a) Nitrogen: 30 lbs./acre - (a) Nillogen.
-50108.7acre - (b) Phosphorus (P2O5): 30 lbs./acre(c) Potassium (K2O): 40 lbs./acre - (c) Polassium (K2O): 40 lbs./ac - (6) No mulch shall be applied. - (7) Seeding will be completed during the follow seeding periods: - Spring: March 1 to May 15 - Fall: November 15 to freeze up - (8) For seeding occurring in the Spring seeding period, scarification of the seed must be completed by the seed provider. - (9) Sow seeds using a broadcast seeder at the specified rates. - (10) If seeding is completed during the spring seeding period, a companion crop of oats shall be seeded at 1/2 bushel per acre. - (11) Broadcasting by centrifugal-type or hydroseeder broadcasters, or by hand shall also be allowed in areas no accessible to other equipment. - (12) Upon completion of the seeding operation, lightly cultipack the seedbed to provide a positive seed-soil contact.
-The type of cultipacker / seeder to be used shall be subject to acceptance by Engineer. - (13) Measurement and payment will be based on the area successfully seeded. - c.
-Subsidiary Item, Temporary Seeding - (1) This item will consist of temporary seeding with 100 lb/acre of oats for erosion control when construction activities are not anticipated for a period of 21 days and the project is not yet substantially complete or as requested by the engineer. - (2) Contractor shall perform temporary seeding in accordance with the specifications for structure and channel seed mix including fertilizing, mulching, seedbed preparation, planting, and watering. - (3) No separate payment will be made for Temporary Seeding.
-Compensation for this item will be incidental to other items of work.
+If the pasture has a rough surface that would negatively impact the seeding, the area shall be thoroughly disked and the cultipacked prior to seeding. - (b) After the disking operation, and prior to seed application, firm the seedbed with a cultipacker or similar piece of equipment. - (6) Fertilizer shall be applied on the entire seeding area at the following rate: - (a) Nitrogen: 30 lbs./acre - (b) Phosphorus (P2O5): 30 lbs./acre - (c) Potassium (K2O): 40 lbs./acre - (7) No mulch shall be applied. - (8) Seeding will be completed during the follow seeding periods: - Spring: March 1 to May 15 - Fall: November 15 to freeze up - (9) For seeding occurring in the Spring seeding period, scarification of the seed must be completed by the seed provider. - (10) Sow seeds using a broadcast seeder at the specified rates. - (11) If seeding is completed during the spring seeding period, a companion crop of oats shall be seeded at 1⁄2 bushel per acre. - (12) Broadcasting by centrifugal-type or hydroseeder broadcasters, or by hand shall also be allowed in areas no accessible to other equipment. - (13) Upon completion of the seeding operation, lightly cultipack the seedbed to provide a positive seed-soil contact.
+The type of cultipacker / seeder to be used shall be subject to acceptance by Engineer. - (14) Measurement and payment will be based on the area successfully seeded.

-- 1. For items of work which lump sum prices are established in the contract, the quantity of work will not be measured for payment.
+- B. Measurement and Payment - 1.
+For items of work which lump sum prices are established in the contract, the quantity of work will not be measured for payment.
 Payment for each item will be made at the contract lump sum prices and will constitute full compensation for completion of the work. - 2.
 Initial payment of 50% of the contract price will be made in the first pay application after mobilization of the contractor's equipment to the project site and commencement of the project work has started.
 Final payment of the remaining 50% of the contract price will be made in the pay application following when the project is considered substantially complete by the Engineer.